Edouard-Legoupil/quadraticVoting/README.md

 built or how the budget should be allocated between all activities in an operation.

-# Deliberate & vote: mainstreaming participatory approach.
+# Deliberate & Vote!
+Mainstreaming participatory approach…

 Many areas have been proposed for [quadratic voting](https://www.radicalxchange.org/media/papers/The_Handbook_for_Radical_Local_Democracy.pdf#page=6),